 - Use paper and wooden skewers to make mini Torah scrolls.

-- Make flags that residents can parade around with them.
+- Make flags that residents can parade around with.
 S&S Worldwide has a great flag kit that you can use.

 - Make latkes (potato pancakes) or sufganiyot (jelly doughnuts).

 - Play the Dreidel game (spinning top game) with the grandkids.

 - Make Chanukah cards to send to family members.

 - Sing blessings with residents.